 - You can make the tangzhong up to several days ahead--just store it in the refrigerator.
 Bring it to room temperature before using.
 (If the tangzhong turns gray, that means it's gone bad.)

-- Knead the dough until it passes the windowpane test (see recipe card below for explanation).
+- Knead the dough for Japanese milk bread rolls until it passes the windowpane test (see recipe card below for explanation).

 - In a hurry?
 Make the dough the day before and let it do its first rise in the fridge overnight.

-- If you're dough is proving slowly, put it in a cold oven with a pan of boiling water on the shelf below it.
+- If your Japanese milk bread dough is proving slowly, put it in a cold oven with a pan of boiling water on the shelf below it.
 The steam will gently warm the dough, encouraging the yeast to work.

 Ingredients